Luxor One Day Trip From Sharm El Sheikh By Flight

 Today, you’re flying from Sharm El Sheikh to Luxor (ancient Thebes), to explore its major highlights as; the Valley of the Kings, the temple of the female pharaoh Hatshepsut, Colossi of Memnon, the Karnak temple, and Luxor temple.
 Your lunch will be served at a local restaurant.

 Our driver will pick you up from your hotel in Sharm El Shiekh, to drive you to Sharm El Shiekh airport for one-hour flight to Luxor.
 Your guide will be waiting for you outside the arrival terminal with a sign board of your name to commence your trip to,

 The Valley of the kings:

-You will just visit 3 tombs of the opened tombs; your guide will recommend you best 3 tombs for you to visit.
+You will just visit three tombs of the opened ones; your guide will recommend you best three tombs to visit.

 Hatshepsut is the daughter of Thutmosis I, the sister-wife of Thutmosis II, and the mother- in- law of Thutmosis III.

 She ruled Egypt around (1478) BC for 20-24 years, and died naturally by diabetes.

 The temple is now called Al Deir El Bahary, which means in English (the northern monastery) because the temple was used by the Christians for a while.

 It is really amazing temple, you will like and enjoy it.

 The Colossi of Memnon: